Vestergade 14: The western building, 1728-1895

 The western lot was the site of a tannery owned by Gert Eriksen Quitzows.
 It was rebuilt after the Fire of 1728 and was operated by the Quitzows family until 1782.
 It was then home to two merchants and a chair-maker until it was destroyed in the Copenhagen Fire of 1805.

 The new building

 The two lots were then merged into one property by tobacco manufacturer Hans Bredahl.
-He commissioned Lauritz Thrane (1757-1809) to construct in the building in 1796-97.
+He commissioned Lauritz Thrane (1757–1809) to construct a new building in 1796–97.
 He both lived there and ran his business from the premises.
 The building was later taken over by his widow.
-One of her many tenants was Counter admiral Lorentz Fjelderup Lassen (1756-1837), known from the Battle of Copenhagen in 1801, who was a resident in the building from 1822-1824.
-Tage Algreen-Ussing (1797-1872), a jurist, was a resident in the building in 1827.
+One of her many tenants was Counter admiral Lorentz Fjelderup Lassen (1756–1837), known from the Battle of Copenhagen in 1801, who was a resident in the building from 1822 to 1824.
+Tage Algreen-Ussing (1797–1872), a jurist, was a resident in the building in 1827.